EthernalStar/WinEdit-Dx/README.md

 ![Window Attributes Screenshot](https://github.com/EthernalStar/WinEdit-Dx/blob/main/Images/WinEdit%20Dx%2001.png?raw=true)

-Position and Size: directly change the Dimensions of the choosen Window
+**Position and Size**: directly change the Dimensions of the choosen Window.

-Attributes: toggle important Window attributes directly
+**Attributes**: toggle important Window attributes directly.

-Transparency: eiher slide the TrackBar to apply opacity or select a transparency Color
+**Transparency**: eiher slide the TrackBar to apply opacity or select a transparency Color.

-Error Message: display a fake error Message onto the choosen Window
+**Error Message**: display a fake error Message onto the choosen Window.

-Window Title: directly change the Window Title as you type
+**Window Title**: directly change the Window Title as you type.

-Size: switch minimized, maximized or normal Window states
+**Size**: switch minimized, maximized or normal Window states.

-Controls: disable or enable the Controls in the Titlebar
+**Controls**: disable or enable the Controls in the Titlebar.

-Preventions: prevent moving/resizing of the Window by adding up to 10 Entries to a Timer
+**Preventions**: prevent moving/resizing of the Window by adding up to 10 Entries to a Timer.

-The Button "Flash Window" Lets the Window Titlebar and Taskbar Icon glow for a short while.
+The Button "**Flash Window**" Lets the Window Titlebar and Taskbar Icon glow for a short while.

-The Button "Bring to Front" just moves the Window to the top of the z-order once.
+The Button "**Bring to Front**" just moves the Window to the top of the z-order once.

-The Button "Close Window" attempts to close the Window by sending a WM_CLOSE Message.
+The Button "**Close Window**" attempts to close the Window by sending a WM_CLOSE Message.

 #### Advanced Features